Clicky

 Courses that Require Internships

-There are many concentration areas for the discipline of Education.
+There are many concentration areas in the discipline of education.
 But they all have one thing in common: they require their students to become interns.
 Students taking Education as their undergraduate course have to participate in supervised internships before graduating and after state licensing.

 The length of teaching sessions may vary depending on the online degree program.